19136644525lxy/Adaptation-modules-and-data-packages-for-multiple-modpacks/README.md

 # Custom packet aggregates
-Adaptation modules and data packages for multiple modpacks
+A gathering place for multiple custom packets